brenton-j-gray/LANjam/README.md

 .\build\Release\lan_jam_client_gui.exe
 ```
 Click **Connect** in the second window.
 Now you'll hear your local saw plus a slightly delayed second saw (the "remote" one fanned out by the server).
+Use **Discover LAN** if you want the client to auto-find the server.
 Quit a client: close the GUI window or click **Quit**.
 Quit the server: `Ctrl+C`.